-- 1. Services or supplies received as a result of disease, illness or injury due to: - a) an act of war, declared or undeclared; - b) participation in a riot or civil commotion; or - a) attempting to commit or committing a criminal offence or illegal act; - 2.
+- 1. Services or supplies received as a result of disease, illness or injury due to: - a) an act of war, declared or undeclared; - b) participation in a riot or civil commotion; or - c) attempting to commit or committing a criminal offence or illegal act; - 2.
 Services or supplies provided while serving in the armed forces of any country; - 3.
 Failure to keep a scheduled appointment with a legally qualified dental practitioner; - 4.
 Any treatment, drug, service, or supply received outside of Canada on a non-emergency basis; - 5.
 Charges for the translation or completion of any claim forms and/or insurance reports; - 6.
-Any dental treatment, services, or supply not provided in-person by a licensed dental practitioner; - 7.
-Any dental service that is not contained in the procedure codes developed and maintained by the Canadian Dental Association, adopted by the provincial or territorial dental association of the province or territory in which the service is provided (or your province of residence if any dental service is provided outside Canada) and in effect at the time the service is provided; - 8.
-Implants; - 9.
-Restorations necessary for wear, acid erosion, vertical dimension and/or restoring occlusion;

-- 10. Appliances related to treatment of myofascial pain syndrome including all diagnostic models, gnathological determinants, maintenance, adjustments, repairs and relines; - 11.
-Posterior cantilever pontics/teeth and extra pontics/teeth to fill in diastemas/spaces; - 12.
-Service and charges for sleep dentistry; - 13.
-Diagnostic and/or intraoral repositioning appliances including maintenance, adjustments, repairs and relines related to treatment of temporomandibular joint dysfunction; - 14.
-Any specific treatment or drug which: - a) does not meet accepted standards of medical, dental or ophthalmic practice, including charges for services or supplies which are experimental in nature: - b) is not considered to be effective (either medically or from a cost perspective) as determined by GSC's drug review process regardless if Health Canada's approved the drug; - c) is an adjunctive drug prescribed in connection with any treatment or drug that is not an eligible service: - d) is administered in a hospital or is required to be administered in a hospital in accordance with Health Canada's approved indication for use; - e) is not dispensed by the pharmacist in accordance with the payment method shown under the Health Benefit Plan Prescription Drugs benefit; - f) is not being used and/or administered in accordance with Health Canada's approved indication for use, even though such drug or procedure may customarily be used in the treatment of other illnesses or injuries (i.e. off-label use);
+Any dental service that is not contained in the procedure codes developed and maintained by the Canadian Dental Association, adopted by the provincial or territorial dental association of the province or territory in which the service is provided (or your province of residence if any dental service is provided outside Canada) and in effect at the time the service is provided: - 7.
+Implants; - 8.
+Restorations necessary for wear, acid erosion, vertical dimension and/or restoring occlusion; - 9.
+Appliances related to treatment of myofascial pain syndrome including all diagnostic models, gnathological determinants, maintenance, adjustments, repairs and relines; - 10.
+Posterior cantilever pontics/teeth and extra pontics/teeth to fill in diastemas/spaces; - 11.
+Service and charges for sleep dentistry; - 12.
+Diagnostic and/or intraoral repositioning appliances including maintenance, adjustments, repairs and relines related to treatment of temporomandibular joint dysfunction; - 13.
+Any specific treatment or drug which: - a) does not meet accepted standards of medical, dental or ophthalmic practice, including charges for services or supplies which are experimental in nature; - b) is not considered to be effective (either medically or from a cost perspective) as determined by GSC's drug review process regardless if Health Canada's approved the drug; - c) is an adjunctive drug prescribed in connection with any treatment or drug that is not an eligible service; - d) is administered in a hospital or is required to be administered in a hospital in accordance with Health Canada's approved indication for use; - e) is not dispensed by the pharmacist in accordance with the payment method shown under the Health Benefit Plan Prescription Drugs benefit; - f) is not being used and/or administered in accordance with Health Canada's approved indication for use, even though such drug or procedure may customarily be used in the treatment of other illnesses or injuries (i.e. off-label use);

-15. Services or supplies that:
+14. Services or supplies that: